rust-lang/std-dev-guide/src/documentation/doc-alias-policy.md

   and expect to find it ("what did Rust call `mkdir`").
 - There must be an obvious single target for the alias that is an *exact* analogue of the aliased name.
-We will not add the same alias to multiple declarations.
+We will not add the same alias to multiple declarations. (`const` and non-`const` versions of the same function are fine.)
 We will also not add an alias for a function that's only somewhat similar or related.
 - The alias must not conflict with the actual name of any existing declaration.
 - As a special case for stdarch, aliases from exact assembly instruction names to the corresponding intrinsic function are welcome, as long as they don't